betterscientificsoftware/bssw.io/Articles/Blog/what-is-an-inclusive-minute.md

 For example, the Conduit library can be used *naturally* within C, C++, Fortran and Python programs.

 The whole goal of performance portability is to ensure HPC/CSE applications can operate efficiently on a wide variety of computational resources (e.g. CPUs, GPUs, co-processors, FPGAs, etc.).
-Performance portability is an extremenly challenging design goal requiring substantial effort and resources to achieve.
+Performance portability is an extremely challenging design goal requiring substantial effort and resources to achieve.
 It and the effort we invest in it is yet another example of how the goals of inclusion (e.g. supporting a wide variety of computational resources) manifest in the actual code we design and write.

-We value computational kernels and tools that operatoe on single, double, quad and mixed or arbitrary precision.
+We value computational kernels and tools that operate on single, double, quad and mixed or arbitrary precision.
 For example, the ZFP compression library supports single, double precision and support for half and quad precision is on the todo list.

 The truth is, a substantial level of effort in the design, implementation and support of the software our HPC/CSE community develops and maintains is all about inclusion (of other software).